LoopyFig/HUMIID/README.md

 Two other options include the help command (this one) run with:

-sudo docker run humiid help
+sudo docker run loopyfig/humiid help

 and the run command which will allow you to input a command that is run inside the container, run with:

-sudo docker run humiid run "{commands}"
+sudo docker run loopyfig/humiid run "{commands}"

 {commands}: the desired commands, flanked by quotes; this allows use of internal packages including diamond and bbmap